analogsenses/source/source/_posts/2015-06-20-morning-coffee-issue-number-3.markdown

 I don’t like to upgrade my devices if there’s not a compelling reason to do so.
 And no, “the new one is cooler” doesn’t really count.

-That said, there always comes a time where upgrading becomes a necessity rather than a luxury, and these rules by Adrian Kingsley-Hughes provide a useful reference to help identify those times.
+That said, there always comes a time when upgrading becomes a necessity rather than a luxury, and these rules by Adrian Kingsley-Hughes provide a useful reference to help identify those times.
 I may not personally adhere to all of Adrian’s rules, but they’re a good place to start.

 <center>♡</center>